 Founders Belynda and Ben Macpherson wanted to create sweaters that were not only discreetly luxurious, but that captured the freedom of their lifestyle by the beach—the freshness of the ocean, warmth of the sand, and soulfulness of the surf—in a range of knitwear made with supreme quality and integrity.
 The result being sweaters spun from the most premium of natural yarns such as fine cashmere, silk and organic cotton but supporting the opposite of ‘fast-fashion’ in sustainability, longevity, endurance and lovability.

 Known globally for their fun statement sweaters and luxe cashmere basics, Banjo & Matilda’s team work, from their design studios in Sydney, producing new knitwear collections each season while shipping their products everywhere from New York to New Delhi.
-Now stocked in important international retailers such as Net-a-Porter, Shopbop, Harvey Nichols London, Neiman Marcus, Intermix New York, David Jones Australia and major department stores in Germany and the Middle East, Banjo & Matilda continues to grow quickly and acquire new customers by the day.
+Now stocked in retailers we all love such as Shopbop, Harvey Nichols London, Neiman Marcus, Intermix New York, David Jones Australia and major department stores in Germany and the Middle East, Banjo & Matilda continues to grow around the world and we have new friends join the Banjo bandwagon by the day.

 Big on quality and small on pretense, Banjo & Matilda cashmere sweaters are spun with natural and ethically sourced yarns from goats in the highest mountains of Inner Mongolia, putting a little bespoke ‘love’ into each garment with their signature XX logo hand-stitched into each right-hand corner.